mohammeddahhani/A-BFT-beamforming-802.11ad/README.md

 # Example:
 `python abft-simulator.py 20 8 4 2 --time 5000` is a 5000 periods simulation run with 20 stations, 8 time slots per period, 4 maximum allowed consecutive attempts and an idle backoff window of 2.

+# References:
+[1] "IEEE Standards 802.11ad-2012: Enhancements for Very High Throughput in the 60 GHz Band", 2012.